Buon Natale from Venice, where I’ve gone to meet my wife over the holidays.

 More sewing here (love!), with multiple sheets of paper making a detailed whole.
 A true depth and elegance.

 As the end 2017 approaches, I’d like to take a moment to say thank you.
-This has been a momentous year for me in many ways, with a hand injury to work through, new projects begun, a move into a new studio space, and embarking on this adventure on my own – as my wife moved to Italy for a year for her own adventure.
+This has been a momentous year for me in many ways, with a hand injury to work through, new projects begun, a move into a new studio space, and more.
 I’m grateful for the flowers brought to openings, the kind words about my work – through emails, guest books at shows, phone calls, and heartfelt conversations.
 I’m grateful for everyone who dropped by the studio, and their friends for coming along.
 I’m grateful for new collectors, longtime collectors who continue to support me, and fans who root for me from afar with clicks and Likes.

 I appreciate all of this, and more.
 I’m deeply grateful.
 Thank you.